pirovc/ganon/README.md

 ganon accepts single-end and paired-end reads.
 Both types can be use at the same time.
 In paired-end mode, reads are always reported with the header of the first pair.
 Paired-end reads are classified in a standard forward-reverse orientation.
 The max. read length accepted is 65535 (accounting both reads in paired mode).

-#### cutoff and filter (--abs-cutoff, --rel-cutoff, --abs-filter, --rel-filter)
+#### cutoff and filter (--rel-cutoff, --rel-filter)

-ganon has two parameters to control a match between reads and references: `cutoff` and `filter`.
-Both can be used with absolute values (`--abs-cutoff` and `--abs-filter`) or relative values (`--rel-cutoff` and `--rel-filter`) interchangeably.
-They can also be disabled.
+ganon has two parameters to control a match between reads and references: `--rel-cutoff` and `--rel-filter`.

 Every read can be classified against none, one or more references.
-What will be reported is the remaining matches after `cutoff` and `filter` thresholds are applied, based on the number of shared k-mers (or minimizers) between sequences.
+What will be reported is the remaining matches after `cutoff` and `filter` thresholds are applied, based on the number of shared minimizers (or k-mers) between sequences.

 The `cutoff` is the first.
 It should be set as a minimal value to consider a match between a read and a reference.
 Next the `filter` is applied to the remaining matches. `filter` thresholds are relative to the best scoring match.
 Here one can control how far from the best match we want to allow further matches. `cutoff` can be interpreted as the lower bound to discard spurious matches and `filter` as the fine tuning to control what to keep.

 For example:

-Using `--kmer-size 19`, a certain read (100bp) has the following matches with the 5 references (`ref1..5`), sorted by shared k-mers:
+Using `--kmer-size 19` (and `--window-size 19` to simplify the example), a certain read (100bp) has the following matches with the 5 references (`ref1..5`), sorted by shared k-mers:

 | reference | shared k-mers |
 |-----------|---------------|